Oklahoma City bombing: Terry Nichols

 Nichols stood trial twice.
 He was first tried by the federal government in 1997, and found guilty of conspiring to build a weapon of mass destruction and of eight counts of involuntary manslaughter of federal officers.
 After he was sentenced on June 4, 1998, to life without parole, the State of Oklahoma in 2000 sought a death-penalty conviction on 161 counts of first-degree murder (160 non-federal-agent victims and one fetus).
 On May 26, 2004, the jury found him guilty on all charges, but deadlocked on the issue of sentencing him to death.
 Presiding Judge Steven W. Taylor then determined the sentence of 161 consecutive life terms without the possibility of parole.
-In March 2005, FBI investigators, acting on a tip, searched a buried crawl space in Nichols's former house, and found additional explosives missed in the preliminary search after Nichols was arrested.
+In March 2005, FBI investigators, acting on a tip from Gregory Scarpa Jr., searched a buried crawl space in Nichols's former house, and found additional explosives missed in the preliminary search after Nichols was arrested.

 Michael and Lori Fortier

 Michael and Lori Fortier were considered accomplices for their foreknowledge of the planning of the bombing.
-In addition to Michael Fortier's assisting McVeigh in scouting the federal building, Lori Fortier had helped McVeigh laminate the fake driver's license that was later used to rent the Ryder truck.
-Michael Fortier agreed to testify against McVeigh and Nichols in exchange for a reduced sentence and immunity for his wife.
+In addition to Michael's assisting McVeigh in scouting the federal building, Lori had helped McVeigh laminate the fake driver's license that was later used to rent the Ryder truck.
+Michael agreed to testify against McVeigh and Nichols in exchange for a reduced sentence and immunity for his wife.
 He was sentenced on May 27, 1998, to 12 years in prison, and fined $75,000 for failing to warn authorities about the attack.
-On January 20, 2006, Fortier was released from prison, transferred into the Witness Protection Program, and given a new identity.
+On January 20, 2006, Michael was released from prison, transferred into the Witness Protection Program, and given a new identity.

 Others

-No "John Doe #2" was ever identified, nothing conclusive was ever reported regarding the owner of the unmatched leg, and the government never openly investigated anyone else in conjunction with the bombing.
+No "John Doe #2" was ever identified, and the government never openly investigated anyone else in conjunction with the bombing.
 Although the defense teams in both McVeigh's and Nichols's trials suggested that others were involved, Judge Steven W. Taylor found no credible, relevant, or legally admissible evidence of anyone other than McVeigh and Nichols having directly participated in the bombing.
 When McVeigh was asked if there were other conspirators in the bombing, he replied: "You can't handle the truth!
 Because the truth is, I blew up the Murrah Building, and isn't it kind of scary that one man could wreak this kind of hell?"
 On the morning of McVeigh's execution a letter was released in which he had written "For those die-hard conspiracy theorists who will refuse to believe this, I turn the tables and say: Show me where I needed anyone else.
 Financing?
 Logistics?
 Specialized tech skills?
 Brainpower?
 Strategy? ...
 Show me where I needed a dark, mysterious 'Mr. X'!"